US emphasizes the need for a 'good deal' with Taliban | The China Post

 A final peace agreement, however, would depend on the success of subsequent intra-Afghan talks.

-The US ended its combat mission in 2014, although 20,000 US and NATO forces remain in the country, mainly to train and support Afghan troops.
+The US ended its combat mission in 2014, although 20,000 US and NATO military personnel remain in the country, mainly to train and support Afghan troops.

 Read more: Afghan forces repel Taliban’s Kunduz offensive